Ari Emanuel: Public advocacy

 Emanuel has hosted fundraisers for the Democratic Party.
 He donated $2,700 to Hillary Clinton in the 2016 United States presidential election.
 His long-standing relationship with his former client Donald Trump is well documented.
 During the 2016 Republican Party presidential primaries, Emanuel offered to produce a movie for Trump which was considered for the 2016 Republican National Convention but ultimately was not followed through on.

 After the disappearance of Washington Post journalist Jamal Khashoggi on October 2, 2018, and reports that the Saudi hit squad had assassinated him inside their consulate in Turkey, Emanuel called White House senior adviser and Trump son-in-law Jared Kushner.
 Emanuel tried to extricate Endeavor from a $400 million deal with the Saudi Arabian government.

 In October 2022, Emanuel urged several businesses to stop working with rapper Kanye West over his antisemitic comments.

 Emanuel voiced critical opinions of Israeli prime minister Benjamin Netanyahu when he was awarded the Humanitarian Prize at Simon Wiesenthal Center's National Tribute Gala.
 Emanuel called for Netanyahu to step down during his speech, which caused a negative reaction from the audience.
 He also criticized protesters using the slogan "from the river to the sea" which he claimed was a call for genocide.

 Philanthropy

 Emanuel has in the past been active on the board of trustees of P.S.
 Arts, a Los Angeles, California-based nonprofit organization that works to bring art education programs to Southern California schools.
 He has also helped the Museum of Contemporary Art, Los Angeles, establish MOCAtv, a dedicated YouTube art channel.
 In 2012, he joined the museum's board of trustees.

 Personal life

+In 1995 Emanuel was seriously injured after a flatbed truck hit him while he was crossing the street.
+The incident resulted in Emanuel flying 20 feet and he was left with multiple broken ribs, a torn ACL and a cracked head.
+After undergoing a year and a half of recovery he avoided paralysis.
+His ability to recover from the incident became a source of inspiration for him on how he decided to pursue his career.

 In 1996, Emanuel married girlfriend Sarah Hardwick Addington; they have three sons.
 The couple divorced in 2018.
 In May 2022, he married fashion designer Sarah Staudinger, founder of the Los Angeles label STAUD.
 Emanuel adopted the daughter of Shoshana, his adopted sister.

 He follows a strict vegan diet.